Steak and Lobster. Seared NY strip steak served with baked and buttered lobster tails.

 - Using kitchen shears (scissors), cut the tails down the center, through the end of the tail, on both the underside and top of the shell.
 Use a knife to slice the lobster meat in half, separating into two equal halves. (keeping lobster in the shell).
 Set aside.

 - Season lobster tails with salt and pepper.
 Liberally baste the flesh side of each lobster tail with melted garlic herb butter and place on a baking sheet flesh side up.
-Set aside.
+Sprinkle tails liberally with crushed Ritz mix and set aside.

 - Cut the strip steak in half widthwise, season both sides generously with salt and pepper, and set aside.